-Written with Perry's husband and fellow researcher Joe Manson, this book combines theoretical discussions with detailed accounts of the monkeys' daily lives.
+Written with co-researcher Joe Manson, this book combines theoretical discussions with detailed accounts of the monkeys' daily lives.

 The book is especially valuable for its frank depiction of the challenges and frustrations of fieldwork.
 Want to know how field workers collect their data?
 Eat?
 Sleep?
 Raise families while watching wild animals?
-Perry answers these questions with vivid detail and wry humor.
+Perry and Manson answer these questions with vivid detail and wry humor.

 Burkart JM and van Schaik C. 2012.
 Group service in macaques (Macaca fuscata), capuchins (Cebus apella) and marmosets (Callithrix jacchus): A comparative approach to identifying proactive prosocial motivations.
 J Comp Psychol.
 2012 Jan 16.
 [Epub ahead of print]

 deWaal, F, Leimgruber K and Greenberg AR.
 2008.
 Giving is self-rewarding for monkeys.
 PNAS 105(36): 13685-13689.

 Dindo M, Theirry B and Whiten A. 2007.
 Social diffusion of novel foraging methods in brown capuchin monkeys (Cebus paella).
 Proc.
 R. Soc.
 B. 275: 187-193.